 With peer-to-peer (P2P) texting, you can engage in direct conversation with donors and gather invaluable zero party data from the information they share, which is difficult to achieve on other channels.

-Now, with less than 50 days left till the election, effective fundraising is more crucial than ever.
+Now, with less than 50 days left till the election, an effective fundraising campaign is more crucial than ever.
 Even if you are a texting veteran, keeping up to date on the latest best practices will keep your fundraising programs ahead of the curve and engage voters through these final weeks.

 1) Mark Ronchetti for New Mexico Governor